DCC-Lab/Documentation/HOWTO-CodingStyle.md

 1. The code should read as a text.
   Variable names and function names are important.
 A boolean variable can be called `isDone`.
 A table representing an image can be called `image`.
 A function can have an action verb in its name.

 2. We take a "camel-case" style, that is, the first letter is lowercase, and then each word is capitalized, as in `createRayPlot()`.
-We never use underscores (_).
+We never use underscores (_) which are reserved for internal, hidden, private, low-level variables.

-3. A function should do only one thing.

-4. Just because the code works does not mean the code is good.
+3. Just because the code works does not mean the code is good.
    The validity tests, the style, the simplicity, the ease of maintaining the code are all essential characteristics of a well done task.

-5. There are no worse comments than comments that are out of date or redundant.
+4. There are no worse comments than comments that are out of date or redundant.
 If the code reads as text, comments are not necessary.

-6. If-else are written and indented like this because this style is compact:
+5. If-else are written and indented like this because this style is compact:

    ```
    if (condition) {